-In modular architectures, it is not necessary to build redundancy into the entire UPS – it is sufficient for one or two modules to be designated as redundant and compensate for the failure of another module.
+In modular architectures, it is not necessary to build redundancy into the entire UPS – it is sufficient for one or two modules to be designated as redundant to compensate for the failure of another module.
 In the event of a failure, the system automatically switches to a functional module and immediately reports the failure to a technician, who can then replace the module while the system is operational.
 In very advanced systems, modules can even respond autonomously to the failure of another module, enabling the system to independently eliminate sources of faults within the system cabinet.

-A key element of any maintenance concept is the continuous monitoring of the UPS.
+A key element of any maintenance concept is continuous monitoring of the UPS.
 Continuous monitoring allows the maintenance team to act quickly and restore system reliability if individual modules fail.
 In the best-case scenario, the user is able to rapidly get the system back up and running by replacing the faulty module, or with telephone support from the manufacturer – avoiding the additional costs that are associated with customer service interventions.